-Students with Statements/ Education, Health Care Plans who are likely to transfer to The Bourne Academy will be referred early in the academic year, by the SEND Team of the Local Authority and by the SENDCO from the primary school.
-This will make possible the SENDCO's attendance at the student's Annual Review during his/her 6th year.
-It will be normal practice for the SENDCO to initiate an Admission Planning Meeting prior to the student's entry to The Bourne Academy in September
+Students with Statements/ Education, Health Care Plans who are likely to transfer to The Bourne Academy will be referred early in the academic year, by the SEN Team of the Local Authority and by the SENDCO from the primary school.
+This will make possible the SENCo's attendance at the students Annual Review during his/her 6th year.
+It will be normal practice for the SENDCo to initiate an Admission Planning Meeting prior to the students' entry to The Bourne Academy in September

-Year 9 transitional reviews will be significant in preparing for the student's transition to employment, Further Education, work-based training, Higher Education, and adult life.
-Beyond Year 9 the Transition Plan will be reviewed and involve the Connexions Service.
-The Academy recognises that the responsibility for such Transition Plans lies with these specialist services.
+Year 9 transitional reviews will be significant in preparing for the students transition to employment, Further Education, work-based training, Higher Education, and adult life.